Hubble reveals complex multi-scale structure in the edge-on protoplanetary disk IRAS 23077+6707: Results and discussion

 \subsection{Midplane Thickness}

 The HST observations reveal a wavelength-dependent vertical structure in the disk, which manifests in EODs as a decreasing vertical extent and a narrowing of the dark lane at longer wavelengths.
-The effect can be quantified using Figure~\ref{fig:vertical_profiles}, which allows measurement of the ``midplane thickness'' as a function of wavelength.
+The effect can be quantified using the profiles shown in Figure~\ref{fig:vertical_profiles}, which allow the measurement of the ``midplane thickness'' as a function of wavelength.
 Comparing these measurements with theoretical disk models provides constraints on grain opacities, size distributions, and the degree of vertical dust settling, offering direct insight into the extent of grain growth \citep[e.g.][]{D'Alessio+2001, D'Alessio+2006, WatsonStapelfeldt2004, Duchene+2024, Tazaki+2025}.

 For each HST filter, we determined the midplane thickness by identifying the two intensity peaks in the vertical emission profiles (corresponding to the eastern and western nebulae, respectively) and measuring their peak-to-peak separation.
-This yields thicknesses of $3\farcs1\pm0\farcs01$, $3\farcs11\pm0\farcs01$, $2\farcs9\pm0\farcs1$, $2\farcs6\pm0\farcs1$, $2\farcs3\pm0\farcs1$, and $2\farcs1\pm0\farcs2$ for filters F438W, F606W, F814W, F105W, F125W, and F160W, respectively (see Figure~\ref{fig:obs_midplane_ratio}).
+This yields thicknesses of $3\farcs1\pm0\farcs01$, $3\farcs11\pm0\farcs01$, $2\farcs9\pm0\farcs1$, $2\farcs6\pm0\farcs1$, $2\farcs3\pm0\farcs1$, and $2\farcs1\pm0\farcs2$ for filters F438W, F606W, F814W, F105W, F125W, and F160W, respectively (see the lower panel in Figure~\ref{fig:obs_midplane_ratio}).
 We performed analogous measurements for the SMA and NOEMA millimeter data from \citet{Lovell+2025}, where the emission is, however, only single-peaked.
 In these cases, Gaussian functions were fitted to the vertical profiles, and the disk thickness was then defined as the fitted FWHM, with $1\sigma$ uncertainties derived from the fits.

 The observed decrease in midplane thickness with increasing wavelength indicates a wavelength-dependent vertical structure in the scattering material.
 This trend may reflect either a true vertical stratification of grain sizes through dust settling \citep{Dubrulle+1995, DullemondDominik2004, Watson+2007_PP5} or simply an opacity-driven effect in a well-mixed disk.
 In a vertically mixed disk without dust settling, lower opacities at longer wavelengths shift the $\tau{=}1$ surface closer to the midplane, naturally producing a thinner dark lane.
 This effect was demonstrated by \citet{WatsonStapelfeldt2004} for HH30, where no vertical settling was required to explain the narrowing of HH30's dust lane at longer wavelengths.